-During this period of high infections, we have decided to publish our headline results two days early.
+During this recent period of high infections, we have decided to publish our headline results two days early.
 This means that the latest estimates on infection levels are available at their earliest opportunity and further breakdowns for the same period and a longer data time series will be published on Fridays.
 These early estimates are provisional and are subject to change as we receive more data, but they have undergone sufficient quality assurance to ensure that they are based upon an acceptable number of test results received up to the end of the reference week.
-This week, we are publishing estimates for the week ending 5 February 2022.
+This week, we are publishing estimates for the week ending 12 February 2022.

-During the most recent week of the study (30 January - 5 February 2022), it is estimated that 145,600 people in Northern Ireland had COVID-19 (95% credible interval: 126,800 to 165,200).
-This equates to 7.93% of the population (95% credible interval: 6.91% to 9.01%) or around 1 in 13 people (95% credible interval: 1 in 14 to 1 in 11).
+During the most recent week of the study (6 February - 12 February 2022), it is estimated that 146,600 people in Northern Ireland had COVID-19 (95% credible interval: 129,400 to 164,800).
+This equates to 7.99% of the population (95% credible interval: 7.05% to 8.98%) or around 1 in 13 people (95% credible interval: 1 in 14 to 1 in 11).
 This is based on statistical modelling of the trend in rates of positive nose and throat swab results.

-Modelling suggests the percentage of people testing positive in Northern Ireland continued to increase in the week ending 5 February 2022.
+Modelling suggests the percentage of people testing positive in Northern Ireland increased in the two weeks up to 12 February 2022, but the trend was uncertain in the most recent week.